Back To Search Results

 Postoperative Lumbar Spine Imaging

 With an increasing number of spine surgeries, imaging of postoperative complications has also become very common.
-Complications classify as early and late complications.
+Complications are classified as early and late complications.
 Early complications include hardware malpositioning, hematoma, infection, and CSF leakage.
 Late complications include recurrent disc herniation, failure of fusion, hardware failure, infection (discitis, osteomyelitis, prevertebral, paraspinal, and epidural abscess), epidural fibrosis, and arachnoiditis.[16]
 Recurrent disc herniation is distinguishable from granulation tissue that develops following surgery.
 On imaging, recurrent disc enhances less avidly than granulation tissue.
-Disc herniation can have a rim enhancing pattern of enhancement.
-While hardware failure, non-fusion can be evaluated on CT, MRI is necessary to diagnose most of the other postoperative complications like epidural fibrosis and arachnoiditis.
+Disc herniation can have a rim-enhancing pattern.
+While hardware failure and non-fusion can be evaluated on CT, MRI is necessary to diagnose most of the other postoperative complications like epidural fibrosis and arachnoiditis.

-In conclusion, the lumbar spine is assessable on multiple modalities, and these modalities are complementary to each other.
-Choosing appropriate modalities wisely leads to better patient care and proper diagnosis and improved healthcare costs.
+In conclusion, the lumbar spine is assessable using multiple modalities, and these modalities are complementary to each other.
+Choosing appropriate modalities wisely leads to better patient care, proper diagnosis, and improved healthcare costs.

 Media